 - Cashier Hours: 8.45 am to 4.00 pm

 Your cheque or money order should be made payable to "Central Goldfields Shire Council" and crossed "Not Negotiable".
 If you require a receipt you should send your rate notice intact with your payment.
 If you don't require a receipt, please detach the bottom section of your notice and post your payment.

 Maryborough Vic 3465

 With direct debit you can nominate a payment amount - fortnightly, quarterly or annually - which will be deducted from your bank account to pay your Council rates and charges.
-Please note that Council’s minimum payment amount is $20.00 per fortnight.
+Please note that Council’s minimum payment amount is $20.00.
 To apply, simply complete the Direct Debit Request form, which includes the terms and conditions.
 Once completed simply return the form either by mail, email or in person at the Council offices.

 If you wish to change, cancel or suspend your Direct Debit please complete this form and return to the Council offices.

 You can save time by using your telephone or internet banking to pay your rates.
 You can make your payment from your savings, cheque or credit card account.
 Please contact your participating financial institution for information on how to use B-PAY.
 Council includes the "biller" code and reference number on rate and instalment notices.

 Centrepay is a direct bill paying service available to customers who receive a Centrelink payment.
 Council's minimum deduction amount is $20.00 per fortnight.